pebauer68/tree/README.md

 \# the var p.result is set to varname for later use
 print "hello"

 **Loops:**
-curently while is supported by the scripter have a look at after and every for scheduling functions
+While is supported by the scripter, have a look at after and every
+for scheduling functions
 TODO: nested loops

     while counter < 100000